EditorNodesPricingBlog

 Jon Erwin, whose Amazon Prime series "House of David" drew over 50 million viewers in its first season, is using Kling AI for "Moses", starring Oscar winner Ben Kingsley.
 He moved from concept to a broadcast ready first episode in approximately five months.
 "The normal cycle of time at a streamer is three years", Erwin said on the panel.

 Wei Li, associate director on the animated film "Big Fish and Begonia", used AI on "Born of the Tide" and cut both production time and budget by roughly one third compared to his previous features.
-He drew approximately 80 percent of the storyboards by hand; AI handled the remainder.
+He drew approximately 80 percent of the storyboards by hand.
+AI handled the remainder.

 South Korean director Eekjun Yang and his team of seven completed "Raphael", a science fiction feature targeting Korean theatrical release, on a budget between $700,000 and $2 million.
 A conventional production of comparable scope would require 150 to 300 crew members and $150 to $300 million.
 Yang's team won the Grand Prize at the 2024 Korea International AI Film Festival with "Mateo", which drew more than 2,000 entries.